Search

 • Make operations more resilient and agile

 About us: Viso Suite is the end-to-end computer vision infrastructure for enterprises.
 Viso Suite places control of the entire application lifecycle in the hands of ML teams from development to deployment to security and beyond.
-To learn how Viso Suite can automate your business processes, book a demo with our team.
+To learn how Viso Suite can automate your business processes and provide a competitive edge, book a demo with our team.

 Application 1: Exploration and Targeting

 As mentioned, one of the key challenges for the mining industry today is finding potentially lucrative sites.
-This requires collecting, managing, and analyzing vast amounts of data, something that AI and ML technologies excel at.
+This requires collecting, managing, and analyzing vast amounts of data, something that AI/ML technologies excel at.
 Mines already use this approach to increase the chance of discovering new deposits and proactively reduce the environmental impact.

 Satellite imagery using computer vision technology to illustrate the impact of mining deforestation in the Southern Amazon.
 The map shows the presence of mining operations both in and outside the established mining corridor.

-Example of satellite and computer vision imagery used by the MAAP project to monitor the impact of mining operations in the Amazon.
+Example of satellite imagery with computer vision used by the MAAP project to monitor the impact of mining operations in the Amazon.
 (Source)

 AI models can process vast amounts of geological data much faster than human surveyors.
 As the technology evolves, the gap in terms of speed and accuracy also continues to grow.

-There are four main ways in which these systems can aid mining operations:
+There are four main ways in which these AI-driven systems can aid mining operations:

 1. Identify and suggest potential exploration targets